Senate remap splits several voting areas in Kansas, moves forward

-TOPEKA, (KSNT)— The redistricting battle in Kansas continues, as the state takes up Senate and House redistricting maps.
+TOPEKA, Kan.
+(KSNT) — The redistricting battle in Kansas continues as the state takes up Senate and House redistricting maps.

 A new voting map, called “Liberty” is making waves, splitting up several highly populated areas across Kansas.
-The state senate recommended the bill be passed on Wednesday, after a lengthy debate.
+After a lengthy debate, the state senate recommended the bill be passed on Wednesday.

-Senator Richard Hilderbrand, the Republican Senate Majority Whip who sits on the Senate Redistricting Committee, told Kansas Capitol Bureau that he supports the map.
+Senator Richard Hilderbrand, the Republican Senate Majority Whip who sits on the redistricting committee, told Kansas Capitol Bureau that he supports the map.

 Some are worried about how the new lines will impact voters in upcoming elections.
-Senator Ethan Corson, a democrat from Fairway who also sits on the redistricting committee, said, while his district may not be a concern, he is worried about urban areas that could be included with more rural parts of the state.
+Senator Ethan Corson, a D-Fairway who also sits on the redistricting committee, said while his district may not be a concern, he is worried about urban areas that could be included with more rural parts of the state.

 “I think the populations in those urban and suburban areas have different interests and concerns than our rural neighbors and all of those folks need to have representatives who are dedicated to their interest,” Corson said.